kelvinfann-zz/spark-streaming-kafka-bucket-counter/README.md

 [HTTPEndpointSetting]
 sqlite_schema = path to .json sqlite schema file sqlite_db = path to sqlite db file that will be used as the backend for the HTTP endpoint.
-Or ':memory:' sqlite_table = sqlite table name in which the HTTP endpoint will store data to clean_interval = 'how long' the message counts will be stored in the sqlite table clean_freq = 'how frequent' the messages will be cleaned
+Or ':memory:' [NOTE that if you choose a NON-memory database you must make a reconnect call after the HTTP service starts. ] sqlite_table = sqlite table name in which the HTTP endpoint will store data to clean_interval = 'how long' the message counts will be stored in the sqlite table clean_freq = 'how frequent' the messages will be cleaned